 Peer Comparison in Terms of Research Funding

-With only 27 permanent faculty members, we receive competitive external funding of about $7.0 million each year.
+With only 28 permanent faculty members, we receive competitive external funding of about $7.0 million each year.
 As the graph below shows, we do extremely well in terms of federally funded research per faculty when compared to our peers.
-The funding data on this graph comes from National Science Foundation report for the 2011 research funding and the number of faculty data is taken from AIP 2012 Graduate Programs book and the Graduate Shoppers website.
-The "projected funding" for K-State Physics is totally hypothetical --- it is the hypothetical funding we would have had at our 2011 rate of procuring extramural funding with the same number of faculty members as one of our much bigger peers say, North Carolina State.
+The funding data on this graph comes from National Science Foundation report for the 2012 research funding and the number of faculty data is taken from AIP 2014 Graduate Shoppers website.
+The "projected funding" for K-State Physics is totally hypothetical --- it is the hypothetical funding we would have had at our 2012 rate of procuring extramural funding with the same number of faculty members as one of our much bigger peers say, Iowa State.

 Summary of Faculty Awards